 ML: I’ve always been interested in ghosts, memory, material that slips into the ether of time.
 I’ve always been interested in fragments, the idea of making them tangible in some way.
 Specifically, the kinds of rhythms we assemble, diurnal rhythms, the minutiae of day-to-day life.
 The way they develop a particular sensation on the page.
 An accumulation.

-DT: Yes, you said earlier that you were interested in how Gaddis’ voice accumulates across the course of a novel.
+DT: Yes, you said earlier that you were interested in how Gaddis’s voice accumulates across the course of a novel.

 I’m beginning to see the process of cultivating a writer’s voice informed by the archives.
 Witnessing the evolution, the conversation between not only a writer’s works, plays, and poems, but also the moments that are not completely formed.
 The embryonic moments.
 The richness you glean from them.

-(Here, William H. Gass discusses the evolution of critical discourse around William Gaddis’ writing.)
+(Here, William H. Gass discusses the evolution of critical discourse around William Gaddis’s writing.)

-For more William Gaddis materials, visit the Modern Literature Collection or the MLC DIgital Archive.
+For more William Gaddis materials, visit the William Gaddis Papers or the MLC Digital Archive.